 - Release management dashboards

-Ready to give the beta a try?
+Ready to give the it a try?

 New to JFrog?
 No problem.
-Try the JFrog platform for free.
+Try the JFrog Platform for free.